Table of Contents

 For 6-10 participants, I recommend that you use 3 boundary mics connected to a digital recorder.
 For more than 10 focus group participants, use 6 boundary microphones evenly distributed on the boardroom table.
 If you conduct the focus groups is a small cozy room, you might get away with using a couple of boundary microphones.

 Large focus groups, with more than 18 participants are rare.
 But researchers do conduct them, especially when they want to get the views of a community.
 For example, we recently transcribed focus groups for a researcher that was researching immigrants’ experiences in their host country.
-And it was important for his research to get to hear all the diverse views in the community.
+And it was important for his research to hear all the diverse views in the community.
 So he choose to conduct very large focus groups, each with more than 40 participants.

 The easiest way to record large focus groups discussions is by the using handheld wireless microphones that are connected to a mixer, that is connected to a recording device – a computer or a digital recorder.
 Microphones have advantage of allowing you to manage the group interaction.
 If you plan to conduct larger focus group discussion, it’s important that you hire a sound engineer to assist you with the recording of the focus group.
 They’ll probably suggest that you hire the equipment – it’s cheaper than buying.